Skip to content

 Algorithm process

-2. Next, perform a "bubble" on the remaining \(n - 1\) elements, swapping the second largest element to its correct position.
+2. Next, perform a "bubble" pass on the remaining \(n - 1\) elements, swapping the second largest element to its correct position.

 Bubble sort process